The company

 3. Boosting the application rate on a youth savings product

-Using Contentsquare’s customizable Workspace dashboard tool together with Customer Journey Analysis, NatWest identified that its youth savings product page was struggling with a high exit rate.
-Further analysis showed a high dropoff from the Hero image, and that visitors weren’t reading the ‘Apply Now’ button.
+Using Contentsquare’s customizable dashboard, featuring the Journey Analysis capability, NatWest identified its youth savings product page was struggling with a high exit rate.
+Further analysis showed a high drop off from the hero image and that visitors weren’t reading the ‘Apply Now’ button.

 “This is the CTA we really wanted people to click on, and yet on some devices, you couldn’t even see it until you scrolled below the fold, so we were really missing a trick there,” Ollie says.
-The team's A/B tested a page variant which removed the Hero image and added more key benefits and interest rate information.
+The team A/B tested a page variant without a hero image but with more added key benefits and interest rate information.

 This optimization of content and on-page navigation resulted in an uplift in visitor-to-application completion rate.
 The new variant also reduced the drop-off of the previous page, inspiring the teams to continue optimizing.